NADRA Embraces Massive Digital Transformation, Gender Parity: Chairman - UrduPoint

 " NADRA introduced internal arrangement system to promote its 6,000 daily-waged workers by conducting skill tests biannually, and arranging training programmes to impart digital skills among the workers, he added.

-Tariq Malik said NADRA verified family data of around 50 million people so effectively that only 28,000 of them asked to make changes in their family trees.
+He said that NADRA verified family data of around 50 million people so effectively that only 28,000 of them asked for corrections.

+"I would request Prime Minister Shehbaz Sharif to inaugurate the newly-introduced option in the NADRA mobile app for online renewal of national identity card," he said.

+NADRA would also expand the National Immunization Certification Programme to yellow fever and polio inoculations, he added.

-Malik informed that NADRA had also gained international attraction and won biding for various projects related to database registration in various countries, including multilateral organizations and the United Nations.
+Malik informed that NADRA had also gained international attraction and won bidding for various projects related to database registration in various countries, including multilateral organizations and the United Nations.

 He underlined that the authority subsidized the charges for the issuance of CNIC to citizens without taking budget from the government.